skx/webmail/README.md

 * You can connect to a remote IMAP server and perform basic operations
   * Retrieve the list of remote folders.
-  * Open a folder and see the most recent 50 messages in it.
+  * Open a folder and see the appropriate messages.
      * Unread messages will be displayed in bold.
      * Messages which have been replied to will be shown with an icon.
      * Messages with attachments will display a "paperclip" next to them.
+     * You can page back/forward by 50 messages.
   * For any message in the folder list you can retrieve it
      * Which will also mark the message as being read.
      * The message will be displayed as (filtered) HTML, Plain text, and RAW as applicable.